Bryce Canyon Tour Bus Crash Leaves 4 Dead & Multiple Injured

-A tour bus crash near Bryce Canyon has left four people dead and at least 30 people injured, according to KUTV.
+On Friday, a tour bus crash near Bryce Canyon left four people dead and at least 30 people injured, according to KUTV.
 The extent of those injuries is unknown at this time.

-The bus struck a guard rail and rolled over the barrier.
+The bus struck a guard rail and rolled over the barrier on September 20.

 “Troopers are en route to a tour bus crash near Bryce Canyon on SR-12.
 Multiple Air ambulances and rescue crews have been dispatched.
 We will update as more information comes in.
 Please avoid the area and let first responders work,” Utah Highway Patrol tweeted shortly after the crash was reported.